-Beagles have short, thick and tightly packed coats.
-They are moderate shedding breeds who shed to remove any old, extra or damaged hairs.
+Beagles have short, thick, and tightly packed coats.
+They are moderate-shedding breeds who shed to remove any old, extra or damaged hair.
 During winter, Beagle’s coats grow thicker and denser, thus, they tend to shed quite a lot.

 How Frequently Do Beagles Shed?

 It is trite knowledge that there are two sizes of the beagle breed, namely, the standard size and the pocket size.
 Aside from the difference in their size, the two are the same in all other aspects, including how often they shed.

 Beagles are moderate to heavy shedders.
 Every day of the year, your beagle sheds, albeit very moderately.

 During shedding season, however, beagles tend to be very heavy shedders and can shed off their entire coat in only a couple of weeks.
 At this point, it is important to make time to groom your beagle friend many times a week.